Blow-up lemmas for sparse graphs: Algorithmic embedding

 \section{Algorithmic embedding}

-The proofs of our blow-up lemmas give polynomial-time randomised algorithms which with high probability construct the embeddings we prove exist.
-It is quite tedious to check the details, but we provide a sketch for the interested reader of how one can do this.
+The proofs of our blow-up lemmas can be changed slightly to give polynomial-time randomised algorithms which with high probability construct the embeddings we prove exist.
+It is quite tedious to check the details, but we provide a sketch of this for the interested reader.

+The main change which needs to be made concerns the certification of sparse-regular pairs.
+The RI property (see Section~\ref{sec:pseudo}), which we require in all of our blow-up lemmas, guarantees that typical vertex neighbourhoods inherit regularity, but for an algorithm we need to be able to identify the set of vertices whose neighbourhoods inherit regularity in polynomial time.

-The main difficulty concerns the certification of sparse-regular pairs.
-Alon, Duke, Lefmann, R\"odl and Yuster~\cite{ADLRY} showed that determining if a given bipartite graph is $\eps$-fully-regular is co-NP-complete, but that there is a polynomial-time algorithm which either certifies $\eps$-full-regularity, or returns a witness to the failure of $\eps'$-full-regularity, for some $\eps'$ which may be much smaller than $\eps$ but does not depend on the number of vertices in the regular pair.
+Alon, Duke, Lefmann, R\"odl and Yuster~\cite{ADLRY} showed that, in dense graphs, determining if a given bipartite graph is $\eps$-fully-regular is co-NP-complete, but that there is a polynomial-time algorithm which either certifies $\eps$-full-regularity, or returns a witness to the failure of $\eps'$-full-regularity, for some $\eps'$ which may be much smaller than $\eps$ but does not depend on the number of vertices in the regular pair.
 For sparse graphs, a corresponding polynomial-time certification algorithm was given by Alon, Coja-Oghlan, H\`an, Kang, R\"odl and Schacht~\cite{ACOHKRS} which either certifies $(\eps,d,p)$-full-regularity or returns a witness to the failure of $(\eps',d,p)$-full-regularity.